Daniel García Andújar. Documenta 14

 The Disasters of War/Trojan Horse (2017)

 The Disasters of the War, Trojan Horse is a series of 82 “artifacts” constituting the second part of a project that started in Athens.
 The project itself travels hidden inside of a Trojan horse.
 These series evoke 82 engravings created by Spanish painter Francisco Goya (1746-1828) between 1810 and 1820 secretly criticizing the violence deployed against the population during the wars between the Napoleonian Empire and Spain.
 Bringing Goya to the 3-D printer era, the project reflects on the politics of war, but also on the way war can continue through means of economic, cultural, and visual domination.
-Many wars thus narrated here, in an attempt to resist its many forms of violence and explore strategies of visual and performative resistance.
+Many wars are thus narrated here, in an attempt to resist its many forms of violence and explore strategies of visual and performative resistance.
 The project unfolds in different formats: an installation, a workshop, a performance, and a public action.

 Including: